k2-fsa/sherpa/docs/source/onnx/install/linux.rst

 .. note::

-    You can download pre-build libraries and executables of sherpa-onnx for CUDA 12.x with CUDNN 9 at `<https://github.com/k2-fsa/sherpa-onnx/releases>`_.
+    You can download pre-built libraries and executables of sherpa-onnx for CUDA 12.x with CUDNN 9 at `<https://github.com/k2-fsa/sherpa-onnx/releases>`_.
 Please always use the latest version.
     For instance, for the version |sherpa_onnx_release_version|, you can use: